Current Topics

 Early round application decisions have gradually begun to arrive in the form of admission; deny or deferral.
 Admission and denial are pretty clear cut.
 Applicants know where they stand.
 Deferrals, on the other hand, are a little less clear.

-While not an admission, understand that a deferral decision is not a denial!
+A deferral decision is not a denial, but a postponement.
 Colleges defer when they are not quite ready to make a decision about an applicant.
-Admissions may need more information such as updated grades.
-In other situations, the college may want to review the applicant again in the context of a larger applicant pool, especially if there is an expectation that there will be many more students coming through the Regular Decision cycle.
+Admissions may need more information, example: updated grades.
+In other situations, the college may want to review the applicant again in the context of the larger Regular Decision applicant pool, especially if there is an expectation that there will be many more students coming through that cycle.

 What's next?